sunscreen

 2. Applying Sunscreen When You’re Already Exposed

-Sure, the sunscreen you’re using says its water and sweat proof, but that doesn’t mean you don’t need to reapply!
+Sure, the sunscreen you’re using says it’s waterproof and sweatproof, but that doesn’t mean you don’t need to reapply!
 After your initial sunscreen application, you should reapply every two hours, and especially right after you’ve been exercising or swimming.

 5. Missing Important Areas On the Body

-• Your scalp (especially on bald spots, hair parts, or if you have a buzz cut)
+• Your scalp or hairline (especially on receding hairlines, bald spots, hair parts, or if you have a buzz cut).

 About UPMC Hillman Cancer Center